rushabhdhoke/Pixhawk-F450-RPi3b-Mavlink/README.md

 No serial link: Ensure raspi-config serial login is disabled and UART enabled; confirm /dev/serial0 exists; try 57600/115200; swap RX/TX if needed; verify TELEM2 set to MAVLink.
 Permission denied on /dev/serial0: Add user to dialout.
 Motor outputs on AUX: Re-apply SERVO9..12_FUNCTION and confirm BRD_PWM_COUNT.

+## Contact
+For queries please email me or open an issue or submit a pull request.